 Any Indiana University students enrolled in a Kelley School of Business baccalaureate program pursuing the accounting major may pursue the minor in criminal justice accounting.
 Students who successfully complete the requirements will have the minor conferred with their degree.

 Students must apply for the minor during their final term prior to graduating.
-The undergraduate graduation application form can be found online.
 Students are also encouraged to declare their intent to minor by contacting O'Neill Student Services.

 Curriculum (5 Courses/15 credit hours) Required courses: